java9-modularity/gradle-modules-plugin/README.md

 </details>

-**Contributor's note to maintainer of "gradles-modules-plugin":**
-I moved the example projects form the former PR to a dedicated GitHub-project.
-Just the examples with an explanatory `README.md`.
-Users of your plugin might or might not be interested in these examples.
-I provide the link hereafter.
-Feel free to keep or remove the following paragraph as you like.
-**End of contributor's note.**

 Examples on how and where Gradle's eclipse-plugin could (and should) be improved and how a `.classpath`-file is affected if the feature is enabled are available on [GitHub](https://github.com/Alfred-65/gradle-modules-plugin.investigation).